nickisnoble/hygge_quest_public/README.md

 >
 > This was made by a nerd, for a nerdy wedding.
 >
 > It has no intention of being a polished product, nor even a "good" one, past what it was made for – because it was always intended to be short lived.
+>
-There are minimal tests, the code is often strange or fast, and 99% of the content is written in HTML.
+> There are minimal tests, the code is often [strange](https://github.com/nickisnoble/hygge_quest_public/blob/41d8ecc0b4a52a8232d601111f67dc5afa103fd8/app/controllers/concerns/dungeon_master/cerberus.rb#L1-L9) or hastily written, and 99% of the content is written in HTML.
 >
 > But in the end, it ended up being useful, and unique.
 I really like how it looked and worked, and showing it to people, they say it could be quite useful to others.
 >